 At this point, cannabidiol (CBD) has been explained everywhere from the New York Times to your weird cousin’s unreadable blog.
 Anyone with even a casual interest in the subject can recite many of the supposed health benefits boasted by this derivative of the cannabis sativa plant.
 But although it seems like it materialized yesterday out of thin air, it actually has a lengthy (and interesting) backstory.

-Let’s start with the obligatory background information.
+Let’s start with the obligatory background information on CBD.
 The full name of CBD is cannabidiol, and it’s a cannabinoid, like its more famous cousin tetrahydrocannabinol (THC) — though CBD has no psychoactive effects (even at high doses) so it won’t get you high.
 Proponents say it can be used to treat a huge range of conditions, and any side effects are both rare and mild.
 You can eat it, vape it, apply it topically, or even use it as a suppository.

 First discovered in 1940, this humble compound quickly attracted the interest of scientists … and, almost as quickly, the attention of authorities who were keen to prevent serious study of the cannabis plant.
 As cannabis researcher Dr. Ethan Russo said, “The topic of cannabis curries controversy in every sphere of influence, whether politics, pharmacology, applied therapeutics or even botanical taxonomy.”

 Thus, for years the study of CBD was sporadic and haphazard.
 Scientists who wished to investigate its potential benefits struggled to get approval and/or funding.
 However, as cannabis itself becomes more socially acceptable (and widely legalized), we may be entering a golden age of CBD research.